rzere/discover-kackar/IMAGE_MANAGEMENT.md

-# 🖼️ Image Management Guide
+comm,t# 🖼️ Image Management Guide

 ## Problem Solved
 The repository was too large to push to GitHub due to 121+ high-resolution images (93 JPG, 15 PNG, 8 AVIF, 5 MP4).
 This guide explains how to manage images efficiently.